Metropolitan College

 MET AD 807

-This course is one of the last courses that a student in the master's degree project management program is required to take.
+Prerequisites: AD515, PM100 Lab -This course is designed to be one of the final courses for a student in the master's degree project management program, pulling together the concepts, tools, and learning from their prior coursework.
 Students are expected to carry out independent research on a relevant topic in the area of project management under the supervision of the instructor.
-This course focuses on emerging trends and reviews unique methodologies and approaches to project management.
-Students are exposed to research methods and practice that contributes to original research in the emerging project management areas.
+This course focuses on emerging trends and reviews unique methodologies and approaches to project management - aided by guest lecturers who are current, experienced PM practitioners.
+Students are exposed to research methods and practice, and will produce a Research Paper that contributes to original research in the emerging project management areas.
 Approval of the instructor is required.
 4 cr.
 Tuition: $4020

 Twelve-week course (May 19-August 7)